 Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

-While work from home is already a part of some professionals' everyday lives, actual remote working is still foreign for most of us.
+While working from home is already a part of some professionals' everyday lives, actual remote working is still foreign to most of us.
 Due to the health risks caused by the COVID-19 outbreak, commuting and staying in the office are now discouraged.
-Thus, working from home becomes a necessity, more than an option.
+Thus, working from home becomes more of a necessity than an option.

 What is Work from Home Arrangement?